 All of the tips in this article (pattern recognition, recommended listening, ensemble matching, live performances, transcription) come down to listening and imitating (deciphering the code) and this applies to anything we want to learn.
-There is such a wellspring of expression and energy just waiting for your students to discover and these experiences will change the course of their lives.
+There is a wellspring of expression and energy just waiting for your students to discover and, given the opportunity, these crucial moments will change the course of their lives.
 John Cacavas said it best, “Each day is different and your capacity for learning and expression will grow.
 Every time you browse through a score, hear a recording, see a movie, or attend a concert, your artistic self will absorb that which impresses you and will add to your experience.”
 As with any creative endeavor your students will eventually gain a greater awareness of their artistic self and begin to develop their own “voice.”
 So, encourage them to listen, listen some more, keep listening, and just see how much sweeter life is because of this music.

 Vince Gassi is a much sought-after composer, conductor, and clinician.
 With nearly 100 published titles to his credit, Vince’s creative and energetic style has made him a favorite with young musicians.
 His works, both challenging and musically rewarding, appear on many international concert and contest lists.
 For 25 years Vince has taught instrumental music at the elementary and secondary school levels.
 He is in frequent demand as a guest conductor, adjudicator, and clinician throughout the United States and Canada.